InAnimaTe/docker-nginx-ssl/README.md

-**This build resembles the dockerfile/nginx build with one small change: we utilize a run script that checks for ssl cert/keys provided via env variables:)**
+**This build resembles the dockerfile/nginx build with the following changes: **

+* We utilize a run script that checks for ssl cert/keys provided via env variables
+* This run script also allows for setting up a ramcache directory of specified size.
+This is meant for nginx proxy_cache so use it wisely

 ## Nginx Dockerfile